pkp/pkp-docs/dev/plugin-guide/en/api-endpoints.md

 - **Read the authorized object, don't re-fetch it.** When a policy such as `SubmissionAccessPolicy` runs, it loads and authorizes the entity.
 Retrieve it inside the action with `$apiController->getAuthorizedContextObject(Application::ASSOC_TYPE_SUBMISSION)` rather than querying it again.
 - **Validate with a `FormRequest`.** Type-hinting a Laravel `FormRequest` subclass on the action closure runs its validation rules before your code executes.
 - **Keep actions thin.** Delegate the real work to a dedicated class — the plagiarism plugin uses a [`PlagiarismApiActionManager`](https://github.com/pkp/plagiarism/blob/main/classes/api/PlagiarismApiActionManager.php) — instead of writing logic inline.

+## A production example

+The [plagiarism plugin](https://github.com/pkp/plagiarism) uses the entity-route mechanism in production.
+Its [`PlagiarismPlugin::addApiRoutes()`](https://github.com/pkp/plagiarism/blob/main/PlagiarismPlugin.php) attaches `plagiarism/status` endpoints to the `submissions` entity, complete with role restrictions, authorization policies and request validation.
+It is a good real-world reference for how the pieces in this chapter fit together.

 ---